-What makes this gummy recipe stand out from the rest?
+What makes this shelf-stable gummy candy recipe stand out from the rest?

-Using Dolce Foglia flavor concentrates in a gummy recipe can be beneficial for a few reasons:
+Using Dolce Foglia gummy candy flavoring in a gummy recipe can be beneficial for a few reasons:

-Intensity: Flavor concentrates tend to be more concentrated and stronger in flavor than extracts, which means that you can use less to achieve the desired level of flavor in your gummies.
+- Intensity: Oil Soluble Flavor Extracts tend to be more concentrated and stronger in flavor than regular extracts, which means that you can use less to achieve the desired level of flavor in your gummies.

-Solvent-free: Many flavor concentrates are made without the use of solvents, which can be beneficial if you are looking for a natural or solvent-free option.
+- Solvent-free: Our flavor concentrates are made without the use of solvents such as alcohol, which can be beneficial if you are looking for a natural or solvent-free option.

-There are several important things to consider when making gummy bears, but one of the most important is to follow the recipe and instructions carefully.
+There are several important things to consider when making shelf-stable gummy candy recipe, but one of the most important is to follow the recipe and instructions meticulously.
 Gummy bear recipes typically involve cooking a mixture of sugar, water, and gelatin to a specific temperature and consistency, and it is important to follow the instructions closely to ensure that the gummy bears turn out correctly.

 Other important things to consider when making gummy bears include:

-Using the right type and amount of gelatin: Different types of gelatin will give the gummy bears different textures, and it is important to use the right type and amount to achieve the desired result.
-For this recipe, we utilize a gelatin with bloom 275 for a stable texture.
+- Using the right type and amount of gelatin: Different types of gelatin will give the gummy bears different textures, and it is important to use the right type and amount to achieve the desired result.
+For this recipe, we utilize a gelatin with a bloom 275 for a stable, chewy and elastic texture.

-Using the correct equipment: Gummy bear recipes often require the use of special equipment, such as candy molds, a candy thermometer, and a silicone spatula.
-It is important to use the correct equipment to ensure that the gummy bears turn out correctly.
+- Using the correct equipment: Gummy bear recipes often require the use of special equipment, such as candy molds, a candy thermometer, and a silicone spatula.
+It is important to use the correct equipment to ensure that the gummy bears turn out stable.